Yuki2718/adblock/README.md

 - rarely seen plugins such that used by less than 100 sites according to themesinfo.com
 - CSS-only plugins; those generic rules can have performance impact so I guess blocking CSS-only plugins does not pay enough.

-[^1]: Unnecessary network rules if you use medium mode and tons of cosmetic rules; cosmetic rule has no security or privacy value.
+[^1]: Unnecessary network rules if you use medium mode and tons of cosmetic rules; cosmetic rule has no security, privacy, or performance value.

-### medium-mode-plus-backup.txt

-uBlock Origin backup file that incorporates all the above rules on top of default settings + AdGaurd Social meddia filter
 </details>

 <details open>